Best Denki

 The Best Denki Co., Ltd. (株式会社ベスト電器, Kabushiki-gaisha Besuto Denki) is a Japanese electronics retailer with outlets across Japan, Singapore, Indonesia and Malaysia.
 It operated in Hong Kong and Taiwan from the late 1980s until 2011 and 2017 respectively.

-Best Denki headquarters is located in Fukuoka.
+Best Denki's headquarters is located in Fukuoka.
 Previously, in Singapore and Hong Kong, it was known as "Yaohan Best", when it started operations there in 1985.
 After Yaohan's bankruptcy, the store was changed to its current name.
-The store has also a service sector that does repair, transportation of goods and after sale service for its franchise stores.
+The store also operates a service sector that does repair, transportation of goods and after sale service for its franchise stores.

 International locations

 Hong Kong

 Best Denki entered Hong Kong's market during the later half of the 1980s, and operated within Yaohan store's electronic department under the name Yaohan Best.
 When Yaohan declared bankruptcy in 1997, it was spared from liquidation since all the goods and products in the department are owned by Best Denki.
 Their stores in New Town Plaza and Tuen Mun Town Plaza were allowed to continue their operation on their original locations.
 However since 1 June 2011, all of Best Denki's business in the territory was acquired by Suning Citicall (which later became Suning Appliance).